Breakoutwatch Compared to CAN SLIM®

 of stocks that broke out from the cup-with-handle pattern against the

 CAN SLIM® principles.
-This history covers over 60,000 cup-with-handle patterns over seven turbulent years of bull
+This history covers almost 600,000 cup-with-handle patterns over eighteen turbulent years of bull

 and extreme bear markets and allows us to draw some conclusions about

 what works and what doesn't.
 Here are some of the most important areas

 There are areas where our research has confirmed some CAN SLIM® principles.
 These are:

 - In How to Make Money in Stocks, O'Neil suggested that a breakout should only be condidered if the daily volume on breakout was 150% of the 50 day average volume.
 We found that using this minimum missed many successful breakouts.
 Consequently, we changed the criteria by which we recognize a breakout.
 See Breakout Volume No Longer Required for "Breakout" Designation